mh3yad/C_scripts/README.md

 # C_scripts
-Some C Scripts that i used
+Some C Scripts That I Learned From Cs50 Course